Photography Courses with Mike Brown and Jayne Whitelock

 Even a small step to the side can radically alter a photograph's composition

-For more ways to improve your photography composition buy Digital Photography Exposed.
+For more ways to improve your photography composition buy The Masterclass in Photography.
 It's a general photography course for beginners and intermediate level photographers.
-It's written in everyday language and we like to have a few laughs as we learn too.
+It's written in everyday language and we like to have a few laughs as we learn too (a bit like our entertaining Photography Videos).

 Set up a shot the way you usually do, only today, we’d like you to go just a bit closer.

 When you do, make sure your subject’s filling the frame so there’s not much (if any) background visible.
-Make sure there's no big gaps of daylight above people's heads.
+Make sure there are no big gaps of daylight above people's heads.
 Don’t worry - they don’t often bite!

 Spend the whole day just shooting up close and personal to get yourself used to doing it.
 Once you've mastered this we can look at doing the opposite...